PopovEvgeniy/fastwiper/readme.txt

 This software is console/text interface program.
 It takes amount of wipe pass and drive letter(for example:c) as command line argument.

-Recomend amount of wipe pass
+Recommend amount of wipe pass

-Recomend amount of wipe pass depend on you paranoia level. ;) Wipe time also depend on amount of wipe pass.
+Recommend amount of wipe pass depend on you paranoia level. ;) Wipe time also depend on amount of wipe pass.

 1 - Normal for most case.
 3 - For secure erase important evidence.
 5 or more - For total destroy all shit.
-Also recomend for old hard drives.
+Also recommend for old hard drives.

-Filesystem compatibility
+File system compatibility

 This program don't correctly work with FAT and FAT32.